dkdeploy/dkdeploy.github.io/rake/dkdeploy-core/db.md

 ## download_tables

-Download database tables
+Download database tables.

 ### Usage

-This task offers three parameters `file_path`, `file_name` and `table_names`.
+This task offers three parameters `:file_path`, `:file_name` and `:table_names`.

 The variable `file_path` defines the path where you want to download the database dump.
 Default value is _temp_.
-The variable `file_name` defines the name of the file where the download is stored.
+The variable `:file_name` defines the name of the file where the download is stored.

-The tables to be dumped are set with `table_names` as a comma separated list of table names.
+The tables to be dumped are set with `:table_names` as a comma separated list of table names.

 {% highlight shell %}
 $ cap {{site.data.constants.deploy.stage}} db:download_tables[file_path,file_name,table_names]